Carb Cleaner Vs Brake Cleaner – Can You Substitute Them?

 A carb cleaner is made up of the following: Acetone, Heptane, Toluene, and Carbon Dioxide.

-Heptane and Acetone are basically just solvents that aid in cleaning.
-Toluene is an aromatic chemical that is used to give the carb cleaner that paint thinner smell that lets anyone around know they need to stay away while it’s being used.
+Heptane and Acetone are just solvents that aid in cleaning.
+Toluene is an aromatic chemical that is used to give the carb cleaner a paint-thinner smell that lets anyone around know they need to stay away while it’s being used.
 The Carbon Dioxide acts as a propellant.

 The significant difference in the chemical ingredients between a carb cleaner and a brake cleaner is the presence of Methanol in a brake cleaner.